BhukuDon/Meroshare-Bot/README.md

 # Meroshare-Bot
- This bot applies ipos for you in a click.
+ This bot applies IPOs for you in one click.